LIFE ON CAMPUS

 Yes.
 We have designated apartments for athletics, engineering, honors and National Merit scholars.
 Incoming freshmen can be assigned into these apartments if awarded spaces from these groups.
 We also have “freshman specific” commons within our apartment complexes.
 Freshmen will be able to select their own room/apartment based on their initial application date.
 Students assigned into these spaces are not guaranteed to live in the same apartment the following year, as these apartments are designated for freshmen only.

-We begin accepting applications on October 15th, so the sooner a student applies, the better chance he/she has in receiving his/her first choice.
+We begin accepting applications in mid October, so the sooner a student applies, the better chance he/she has in receiving his/her first choice.
 Assignments of open spaces in the apartments during the academic year are not based on initial application date.
 As spaces become available, they are fair game to any student currently living on campus at any time.

 How are students assigned to the apartments when a space opens up during the academic year?